philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Test active detection using animation frame callback
-* Reset is pm when inactive for some period
-* Add a server file for api/cache
 * Add api call when active
 * Add trimet api arrivals call
 * Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
+* Reset is pm when inactive for some period (1 hr)

 * Add graph component timeline
 * Place icons in correct location by time